ngrok-samples/ngrok-axum/README.md

 | `pooling` | `bool` | Opt in to ngrok endpoint pooling — required if another endpoint on the same session would otherwise collide on the same domain.
 See [Collisions](#collisions) below. |
 | `traffic_policy` | `Option<String>` | A raw [ngrok Traffic Policy](https://ngrok.com/docs/traffic-policy/) document (YAML or JSON) — the mechanism for auth, IP restrictions, header manipulation, webhook verification, and more.
 The granular builder methods on `ngrok-rust`'s `HttpTunnelBuilder` (`basic_auth`, `oauth`, `allow_cidr`, etc.) mirror ngrok's old "Edge Modules" system, superseded by Traffic Policy — use this instead. |
 | `binding` | `Option<Binding>` | `Public` / `Internal` / `Kubernetes` ingress configuration.
 Not part of Traffic Policy (checked ngrok's actions reference directly — no equivalent exists), so it stays a standalone field. `Internal` requires `url` to end in `.internal`, enforced by ngrok itself (`ERR_NGROK_9029` if it doesn't). |

-## Collisions

-Two distinct failure modes to know about:

-- **Same-session, no domain / same domain, no pooling**: the raw SDK does **not** error on this — confirmed live against the real SDK, isolated from this crate, that two listeners opened this way both succeed with the identical URL, no error either time, only the most recently opened one actually receiving traffic. `serve_many` guards against it itself: pass two endpoints that would collide without `pooling: true` on both, and it returns a clear error immediately (before opening a session at all — verified this happens even with no `NGROK_AUTHTOKEN` set, confirming the guard runs before any network call).
-See [`examples/collision.rs`](examples/collision.rs) for the failing case and [`examples/pooling.rs`](examples/pooling.rs) for the working one, both live-tested.
-- **Cross-session claim** (another running agent, or a dashboard-configured Cloud Endpoint, already bound to that domain): this **does** error, loudly — `ERR_NGROK_334: "already online... stop your existing endpoint first, or start both endpoints with --pooling-enabled"`.
-If you hit this and nothing on your machine looks like it's using that domain, check the [ngrok dashboard](https://dashboard.ngrok.com/endpoints) for a persistent Cloud Endpoint configured on it.

 ## Development